20-mithra-06/Appointment-management-system/README.md

 -    Edit only the fields you want to change\
 -    Screen clear support (Windows & Linux)\
 -    Handles up to 100 appointments
+-
+## MAIN FUNCTION IN LOOPS
+- do - while loop
+- And for loops for
+- 1. appointmentExists():
+  2. viewAppointments():
+  3. cancelAppointment():
 ------------------------------------------------------------------------

 ## ** How to Run the Project**